 Got whale sharks on the brain?
-If you fancy yourself a swim with these gentle giants—an experience as exhilarating as it is otherworldly—then take the plunge in Southern Belize.
+If you fancy yourself a swim with these gentle giants—an experience as exhilarating as it is otherworldly—then take the plunge in Southern Belize’s Placencia.
 Whether you visit Southern Belize as an avid diver, a nature enthusiast, or a novice snorkeler, the local sites won’t disappoint.
 Hit Belize’s Gladden Spit and Silk Cayes Marine Reserve from March through June, if you’re up for a little hide and seek with the giant yet docile Whale Sharks.
 That’s when they gather to feast on the spawn of the various fish, including snapper and mutton, that aggregate here to do their thing around the full moon.
 Dive in and humbly observe as a whale shark floats away into the open sea—its body resembling a marine Milky Way.
-Go in pursuit of an unforgettable experience, thanks to the experience and let’s face it, luck, of Splash Dive Center.
+Go in pursuit of an unforgettable encounter, thanks to the experience and let’s face it, luck, of Splash Dive Center.

 Snapper Spawning Season in Gladden Spit & Silk Cayes Marine Reserve